YehudaGurovich/Advanced-Computer-Networks/Labs/Final Assignment/assignment/proposalv2.md

 ### Steps Taken

 1. **Step 1**: Analyze the length, cipher type, key, and encoding of the captured message.
+2. **Step 2**: Figure out what parts of the message are useful and need to be ordered, in our case we need the last 21 characters if it ends with ctfXX where XX are the numbers for the order of the packet
-2. **Step 2**: Use Python to decrypt the message using the Columnar Transposition Cipher and Base64 decoding.
+3. **Step 3**: Use Python to decrypt the message using the Columnar Transposition Cipher and Base64 decoding.
-3. **Step 3**: Visit [ctf.yehudagurovich.com/finalmessage](http://ctf.yehudagurovich.com/finalmessage) to access the final message.
+4. **Step 4**: Visit [ctf.yehudagurovich.com/finalmessage](http://ctf.yehudagurovich.com/finalmessage) to access the final message.

 ### Result